danielegiulianini/qu-bft/README.md

 ## Introduction

-This repository contains an implementation of the Q/U protocol, a tool that enables construction of fault-scalable Byzantine fault-tolerant services by an operations-based interface with a focus on fault-scalability, described by authors in the paper [Fault-Scalable Byzantine Fault-Tolerant Services](https://cs.brown.edu/courses/csci2950-g/papers/qu.pdf).
+This repository contains an implementation of the Query/Update (Q/U) protocol, a tool that enables construction of fault-scalable
+Byzantine fault-tolerant (BFT) services by an operations-based interface with a focus on fault-scalability, described by authors in the paper [Fault-Scalable Byzantine Fault-Tolerant Services](https://cs.brown.edu/courses/csci2950-g/papers/qu.pdf).

 Developed in gRPC and scala with a strongly modular approach, it's available in this repo either as: